CodeOn-ArK/FreeRTOS_STM32_Examples/Documentation/RTOS.md

 [x] SYSTICK 	: It is used for RTOS Tick management, to account for time elapsed in terms of system ticks

 - All these interrupts are configured at lowest possible priority value

+## Context Switching

+- It is the process of switching in of one task and switching out of another task.
+It is done by the scheduler.
+- Whether a switching will happen depends on the scheduling policy.
+- The PendSV Kernel Interrupt is used for this purpose.
+- During context switch, the ```Task State```, i.e. Processor core regs + Stack Contents, are saved.
 -